-Strategy C2.1: Provide community services to uphold public safety standards

-Provide, monitor and improve adequate Bush Fire Protection provisions.
+Strategy C2.1:Provide community services to uphold public safety standardsStrategy C2.2:Support provision of emergency servicesStrategy C2.3:Provide, monitor and improve adequate Bush Fire Protection provisions.

 OFFICERS COMMENT

 The proposed Terms of Reference are generally supported.
 As Committee members will be aware the main changes include the removal of the Wundowie and Northam VFRS and one Councillor as voting members, removal of the Terms of Office and voting sections.